MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/New-Item.md

 For this cmdlet, the **Path** parameter works like the **LiteralPath** parameter of other cmdlets.
 Wildcard characters are not interpreted.
 All characters are passed to the location's provider.
 The provider may not support all characters.
-For example, you cannot create a filename that contains an asterisk (`*`) character.
+For example, you can't create a filename that contains an asterisk (`*`) character.

 ```yaml